schbm/schbm.github.io/_posts/2025-11-02-guide-erc4337-self-funding.markdown

 which would be essential in a real life deployment scenario!

 # ERC-4337
-There exists much information about this specification, thus i only want to summarize it again:
+There is already extensive information available about this specification, so I will only provide a brief summary.
+ERC-4337 defines that user operations are processed off-chain by a bundler and, once validated, are submitted on-chain through an EntryPoint.
+The components involved are illustrated in the following figure:
 ![ERC-4337](https://cdn.prod.website-files.com/66ec556d91c3ab378f61fadf/66ec55add0430f1f5803e751_641bcdb974e0977985f925dc_63f13a9ae1e45ac6b83ed3a6_components-erc-4337.svg)

-ERC-4337 defines new signature interfaces for contracts:
+The proposal defines new signature interfaces for smart contracts:
 ```
 function validateUserOp(
         PackedUserOperation calldata userOp,